actions-marketplace-validations/bubriks_file-content-checker/README.md

 }
 ```

-### Running using json file
+### Running using JSON file

-Here is an example of yaml using json file.
+Here is an example of YAML using JSON file.

 ```yaml
 name: My Workflow